Interactive work on the compute nodes

 You have:

-• seen how to use a compute node interactively, which differs between HPC2N and UPPMAX
+• seen how to use a compute node interactively, which differs between HPC2N, UPPMAX, LUNARC, and NSC (particularly between HPC2N and the others)

 • checked if we are in an interactive session